 Approximately 10 million children in the United States are affected by current or past parental involvement with the criminal justice system; they tend to suffer from stress, trauma, and stigmatization; and often exhibit a broad variety of behavioral, emotional, health, and educational problems that are compounded by the pain of separation.
 Families and caregivers are also subject to emotional, financial, and physical stress and often struggle with conflicting expectations when the parent returns.

-This webinar will offer tips on how fatherhood programs can work to improve outcomes for incarcerated fathers and their families and present examples of programs that are helping fathers as they return to their families and communities.
+This webinar offered tips on how fatherhood programs can work to improve outcomes for incarcerated fathers and their families and present examples of programs that are helping fathers as they return to their families and communities.

 Participants will improve their knowledge and understanding of:

 - The impact of incarceration on children and families.

 - Barriers and challenges facing fathers as they return to the community.

 - Strategies to help incarcerated fathers focus on parenting, relationship and employment skills prior to community reentry.